| | | | |

 How can you fit your body through a single piece of paper?
 Walking through paper is a neat STEM challenge for various ages and a great icebreaker for a group activity!
-Learn about perimeter in math, then throw in chemistry with physical properties and physical changes.
-We have lots more fun STEM activities for you to try!
+Learn about perimeter in math, then throw in chemistry with physical properties and changes.

 Pin